GreenSaladLeaf/Bike-Share/README.md

 ### Handling Multiple Large CSV Files
 The dataset, consisting of 12 months of trip data in separate CSV files, was uploaded to a Google Cloud Storage bucket.
 A consolidated SQL table was then created by combining all 12 months of data, ensuring consistency across the files, as they shared the same column structure.

-Original: The data is original, containing raw trip-level records from the bike-share system.

-Comprehensive: The dataset is comprehensive in terms of trip-level data, but lacks demographic and motivational details.

-Current: The dataset covers 12 months of recent data, providing insights into current usage patterns.

-Cited: The dataset is sourced from Cyclistic’s bike-share program, and its origin is noted in the documentation.

-### licensing, privacy, security, and accessibility?
-Licensing: The dataset is publicly available, so there are no restrictions on its use for analysis.

-Privacy: The dataset has been anonymized to remove personally identifiable information (PII).
-This ensures that no personal details about riders are exposed, preserving privacy.

-Security: The data is stored in a Google Cloud Storage bucket, which provides secure, encrypted storage to protect the data from unauthorized access.

-Accessibility: The data is easily accessible within the Google Cloud Storage bucket, and proper permissions are set to allow for authorized access for analysis.
-###